Bank Transaction

 Bob’s bank account records only his transactions and is private.
 By contrast, Bob’s bitcoin transactions are recorded on a shared ledger — the Bitcoin blockchain — that records all Bitcoin transactions and is public.

-- Bitcoin is a shared ledger.
+- Bitcoin is a public ledger.

-- Bitcoin is a distributed ledger.
+- Bitcoin is a decentralized ledger.

 Ledger Characteristics | Bank Transaction | Bitcoin Transaction |